 - Are you a victim of the tsunami or are you riding it?

-- Taking care of people and creating fair and equitable environments
+- To take care of people and creating fair and equitable environments.

 People want greater action, someone to solve bigger problems, greater equality and a sustainable future.